Anson-Chow/Anson-Chow/README.md

 # 💫 About Me:
 Hi!
-I'm a 20 year-old fullstack developer with a strong passion for developing applications with great user experiences 🤝<br><br>I currently work on designing and developing professional websites ⚡<br>
+I'm a fullstack developer with a strong passion for developing applications with great user experiences 🤝<br><br>I currently work on developing MERN applications  ⚡<br>

 ## 🌐 Socials: